UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/students/00-README.md

 # Welcome, Students!

 When you join the course, please do the following:

 1. Create a directory named after you.
+This is a public repository, so if you want to reamin anonymous, you don't need to use your full name.
+ - It can be your first name
+ - It can be your gitHub handle
+ - It can be an arbitrary nick name -- just make sure to let your instructor know

 2. Create a README for your directory.
   * Feel free to personalize it a bit!
   * Share some things about what makes you you.